UC Excellence in Teaching Award

 Since 2011, the University Center Excellence In Teaching Award recognizes individual faculty members for high quality teaching and outstanding dedication to student learning in the unique and diverse learning environment of University Center.

 - Demonstrate a high level of classroom preparation

 - Maintain rigorous courses and high standards of academic performance

 - Communicate clearly and be accessible to students

 - Make significant positive contributions to the academic environment of University Center

 - Stay current in one’s own discipline and/or the field of educational research

 How Do I Nominate Someone?

-Students may nominate faculty members by completing this form (Due the last Friday in February):
+Students may nominate faculty members by completing this form.
+Due February 22, 2019.